Content Warning: This article discusses methods for completing suicide.

 - Lengthy sentence

-Warning signs are “red flag” behaviors that alert correctional officers that an individual may be at risk for suicide.
+Warning signs are “red flag” behaviors that alert correctional officers that an individual may be at risk for suicide in correctional facilities.
 Some warning signs include:

 - Making statements or threats to harm/kill themselves